Cross-validated risk scores adaptive enrichment (CADEN) design: Discussion

-We compared the performance of the CADEN design to the non-enrichment CVRS design.
-We showed that the CADEN design has higher power in comparison to the CVRS design.
-The CADEN design allows to narrow down the eligibility and also achieves this at a smaller expected sample size, in comparison to the CVRS design.
+We compared the performance of the CADEN design to the non-enrichment CVRS design and showed that the former has higher power in comparison to the latter.
+We also compared the CADEN design to the adaptive enrichment designs where the sensitive group is determined by a single known binary biomarker.
+Although the CADEN design is inferior to the design where the biomarker is perfectly classified (the benchmark design), it outperforms the other designs when the biomarker is slightly misspecified which is a more realistic case.
+The CADEN design allows one to narrow down the eligibility and also achieves this at a smaller expected sample size, in comparison to the CVRS design.
 For the null scenario, the CADEN design achieves a well-controlled type I error rate with a substantial reduction in the expected sample size which is a desirable outcome when the sensitive group does not exist.
 To investigate the behaviour of the design for model misspecification, we analysed scenarios where there exists a subgroup of patients for whom the treatment appears to be harmful.
 As with the null scenario, the expected sample size is substantially reduced which is again a desirable outcome in these cases.
 Regarding the power, the CADEN design behaves similarly to the non-enrichment CVRS design.

 We investigated different values for the threshold for the significance level of identifying the promising treatment effect in the sensitive group at the interim analysis ($\alpha_2$ = 0.05, 0.1 and 0.2).
 A larger threshold improves on the power for identifying the treatment effect in the sensitive group.
 However, when the sensitive group does not exist, increasing the threshold increases the type I error rate.
 We suggest incorporating a prior belief regarding the existence of the sensitive group into the consideration for choosing the values of $\alpha_2$, and propose that this issue constitutes a part of further research.